huangfeng/docs/data/api/powerarray_find.md

 	gets the index of an element in the array

 @params:
-- data	     	any		       the element value
+- data	     	mixed		       the element value

 @returns: